Trent Owens: Personal life

 Owens is married and has two children.
 He is the nephew of Richard Petty.
 His father Randy Owens, the brother of Petty's late wife Lynda, was a member of Petty's pit crew at age 19 and killed during a pit road accident when a water tank caught on fire during the 1975 Winston 500.
 Trent was four months old at the time.
-His father-in-law is fellow NASCAR crew chief Barry Dodson who won the 1989 Cup championship with driver Rusty Wallace.
+His step father is fellow NASCAR crew chief Barry Dodson who won the 1989 Cup championship with driver Rusty Wallace.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Craftsman Truck Series

 ARCA Bondo/Mar-Hyde Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)